MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-teams-leave-app.md

 ### Can't sign into the Human Resources app in Teams

-If a user contacts you because they can't sign into the app, verify that the user has an associated employee record in Human Resources.
+If a user contacts you because they can't sign into the app, verify that they have an associated employee record in Human Resources.

 ### Error when approving leave requests in the Human Resources app in Teams

-If a user receives an error while trying to approve leave requests in the Teams app, perform the following troubleshooting steps:
+If a user receives an error while trying to approve,  leave requests in the Teams app, try the following troubleshooting steps:

 1. Verify that their Teams account is the same one they use for accessing Human Resources.